Ch3ngK/Food-4-Thought/README.md

 _REVIEWS SYSTEM_

 **[Proposal]**
-The user would be able to input reviews and rate from a scale of 1 to 5 stars about a particular place that they have visited and thought that it was a “hidden gem” in Singapore.
+The user would be able to submit reviews and rate food locations from a scale of 1 to 5 stars, especially for places they consider to be a 'hidden gem' in Singapore.
 Other users would be able to see the review and would be able to upvote that particular place if they agree.
-If other users do not agree with the review, they would be able to downvote and then be prompted to include their own rating of the place.
+If other users disagree with the review, they would be able to downvote and then be prompted to include their own rating and feedback of the place.

 **[Current Progress]**
 For Milestone 1, this has yet to be implemented.
 This would be considered an additional extension of our other features.
+A hard-coded simulation of the review system has been created for demonstration purposes only.

 ## Tech Stack